karschro/karschro.github.io/_posts/2018-12-08-climbing-demo-outreach.md

 Our lab put on a great EMG demo inside the Steep Rock climbing gym (also located in our building!), showing a bunch of kids and parents how our brains control our muscles.
 <br>
 <br>
-Questions discussed:<br>
+Questions discussed:
-How does the brain move your muscles?
+*How does the brain move your muscles?
 (Air?
 Strings?
-Electricity?) <br>
+Electricity?)
-Which of your muscles are 'pulling' muscles and which are 'pushing'?
+*Which of your muscles are 'pulling' muscles and which are 'pushing'?
 Which ones are stronger in humans?
-What kinds of animals have push vs. pull strength?<br>
+What kinds of animals have push vs. pull strength?
-How can you conserve muscle energy while climbing the wall?
+*How can you conserve muscle energy while climbing the wall?